People

 Haylee

-Haylee is investigating gene regulation of shell calcification in Gopher tortoises.
-Using PCR, she is exploring gene mutations in tortoise DNA that may lead to decreased shell calcification.
+An alumni of the MBCB - Haylee investigated gene regulation of shell calcification in Gopher tortoises.
+Using PCR, she explored gene mutations in tortoise DNA that may lead to decreased shell calcification.

 Jlana